lkrsova/lkrsova.github.io/_posts/2022-07-08-leveldesign-resources.md

 ---

 ##### Game design & Level design
 Most of the game design books talk about why people play, what games are and how people design them; what is the general mentality of players, what they expect, and what keeps them in the loop despite failing.
 Level design books talk specifically about what level design is, how to approach it, formalize it and get better at it.
-These are one of my favorites and also seminal works for understanding what we mean when we say game design.
+These are one of my favorites and also seminal works for understanding what we mean when we say game or level design specifically.

 - Jesse Schell: <a href="_">The Art of Game Design: A Book of Lenses</a>
 - Salen & Zimmerman: The Rules of Play